bartko-s/stefano-tree/README.md

 ## Features

- - NestedSet(MPTT - Modified Preorder Tree Traversal)
+ - NestedSet(MPTT - Modified Pre-order Tree Traversal)
  - Support scopes (multiple independent tree in one db table)
  - Rebuild broken tree
  - Tested with MySQL and PostgreSQL but should work with any database vendor which support transaction